1231360-ISEP/lei-24-s2-1db-g021/docs/sprintA/us006/01.requirements-engineering/Readme.md

 >
 > **Answer:** - By plate id.
 No requirements were set concerning groups of vehicles.
 Again, duplication of data is not a business rule is technical one, since by definition in a set you can't have duplicates.

+> **Question:** When a vehicle is registered, are there specific requirements for accepting the brand?
+> For example, does the system need to check if the brand is on a predetermined list?
+Does this also apply to the model or any other characteristics?
+>
+> **Answer:** No; one can consider a list os brands and a list of models previsously inserted in the system, no need to go through validations.

 ### 1.3.
 Acceptance Criteria

 * **AC1:** Provide the set of attributes necessary for the correct registration of a given vehicle.